fenago/ml-scikit-keras-tensorflow/labs/preface.md

 6. Clarify some sections and fix some errors, thanks to plenty of great feedback from readers.

-Some chapters were added, others were rewritten, and a few were reordered.
+Some labs were added, others were rewritten, and a few were reordered.
 See [*https://homl.info/changes2*](https://homl.info/changes2) for more details on what changed in the second edition.